orgatalk/discord-orgateams/README.md

-# OrgaTalk Discord Orga Teams
+# OrgaTalk Roles Exporter for Discord

 List orga teams on the [OrgaTalk](https://www.orgatalk.de/) community's [Discord](https://discord.com/) server.

-The OrgaTalk Discord community uses roles to tag members with the LAN party organizer teams they are part of.
-This tool exports those to a static HTML file for display on the web.
+The OrgaTalk Discord community uses roles to tag members with the LAN party organizer teams and related projects which they are part of.
+This tool exports those to a static HTML file for display on the web (or to JSON or plaintext).

 Since the role assignments change over time, it makes sense to regularly run the tool to update the HTML export.
 For this purpose, a